blockchainsllc/in3-docs/docs/api-c.md

 ## Overview

 The C implementation of the Incubed client is prepared and optimized to run on small embedded devices.
 Because each device is different, we prepare different modules that should be combined.
-This allows us to only generate the code needed and reduce the requirements for flash and memory.
+This allows us to only generate the code needed and reduce requirements for flash and memory.

 This is why Incubed consists of different modules.
 While the core module is always required, additional functions will be prepared by different modules: